 Carol Wilson (Commercial & Marketing)

-Manager of Upperby Community Centre.
+School teacher and manager of Upperby Community Centre.
 Committed to community stake in Carlisle United FC.

 Nigel Davidson (Vice Chair & Communications /CUSG Rep/Diversity)